Gut Healthy Chicken Salad

 • You can add in cooked vegetables too if you have leftovers such as peas, zucchini, leeks, asparagus, bell peppers, or onions.

-• If you want to add some carbs into this salad to make it more complete, rice is a great option.
+• If you want to add some carbs into this salad to make it more complete, rice, brown rice or quinoa is a great option.
 I love this for an energy boost if I want a little more out of this salad!

 How to Make a Gut Healthy Chicken Salad